westpark/wallball/docs/steps/step06.rst

 * We create three levels of difficulty, specifying for each one how fast the ball moves and how big it is, and how big the bat is.
 For now, we're going to the use the level counter as the brick score.

+  *NB In Python, the first item in a list is Number 0, the second item is Number 1 and so on.
+There are good reasons for this, but it takes some getting used to.*

 * When the mouse buttons are pressed, we go down or up through the levels, not allowing the level to go below zero nor to go beyond the levels we've